pulpul-s/CameraCopy/README.md

     "folderprefix": "prefix_",          <- Destination folder prefix.
     "datetimestring": "yyyy-MM-dd",     <- Powershell datetime string used in destination folder. yyyy-MM-dd meaning 2024-01-01.
     "folderpostfix": "_postfix",        <- Destination folder postfix.
-    "defaultdevice": 0,                 <- If you know your device is always e.g. second on the list set to 1.
+    "defaultdevice": "0",               <- If you know your device is always e.g. second on the list set to 1.
+    "minrating":  "0",                  <- Sets a minimum metadata Rating for files.
+Does not copy if no rating is found.
+0 is off.
-    "autoremove": false,                <- Select remove files after copying on start "autoformat": "exFAT",              <- Select format filesystem on start.
-Can be empty or any of FAT32, exFAT, NTFS "formatprompt": true,               <- Prompt before formatting, set to false if you want to format without confirmation (dangerous).
+    "autoformat": "exFAT",              <- Select format filesystem on start.
+Can be empty or any of FAT32, exFAT, NTFS "autoremove": false,                <- Select remove files after copying on start "formatprompt": true,               <- Prompt before formatting, set to false if you want to format without confirmation (dangerous).
     "checkhash": true,                  <- When true, do a SHA256 hash check fo each file after copy (slows down process).
     "overwrite": false                  <- Overwrite existing files